tranquilit/tis-sysvolsync/README.md

 not currently implemented in Samba.
 This synchronisation method is not compatible with DFS-R.

-Tested on Debian 9 and CentOS 7.
+Tested on Debian 11.
 Packages available at the url below.

 For more information : http://dev.tranquil.it/index.php/TIS-SysvolSync